Azure/Vision-AI-DevKit-Pages/docs/_docs/08b-Project_Submission.md

 ## Where can I submit my own community project?

-While we are working in order to create a better solution for submitting your own project please create a [GitHub](https://github.com/Microsoft/vision-ai-developer-kit/issues) issue with following information.
-<br><br>
-You will be required to submit the following:
+We are continuously looking for new community projects.
+If you want us to publish yours please [contact us](mailto:aiedge@microsoft.com) and provide following information.
-  - Link to a repository with all relevant code
+  - Link to you repository with all relevant code
   - A short blurb describing the overall goal of the project
   - A short blurb describing the higher level implementation and logic
   - Any screenshots and videos demonstrating functionality